openstack-archive/kloudbuster/README.rst

 Overview
 ========

-How good is your OpenStack data or storage plane under real heavy load?
+How good is your OpenStack data plane or storage plane under real heavy load?

 KloudBuster is a tool that can load the data or storage plane of any OpenStack cloud at massive scale and can measure how well the cloud behaves under load.

-Anybody with very basic knowledge of OpenStack, data plane and storage performance concepts can use the tool and get scale numbers for any OpenStack cloud straight off the box wth pre-defined default workloads.
+Anybody with basic knowledge of OpenStack, data plane and storage performance concepts can use the tool and get scale numbers for any OpenStack cloud straight off the box with pre-defined default workloads.

+No need for complex installation as the KloudBuster installation takes care of all the dependencies.

 Features